 Through its socio-techno-bio methodology NESTSMX will offer important new tools to examine the general and specific neighborhood environments that contribute to social, environmental, and health inequalities in contemporary Mexico, tools that can then be extrapolated to other settings.

-The socio-techno-bio methodology will be developed through three phases:
+The socio-techno-bio methodology will be developed through several phases:

-1) Neighborhood Audits (January 2019–August 2019).
-We will conduct intensive neighborhood audits from 15 selected ELEMENT participant neighborhoods, focusing on the production of trust in water infrastructures, water quality, and levels of social cohesion and security.
-The audits will include fine-grained ethnographic and engineering observations of neighborhoods, household water management and use, and household health status.
+1) Household Audits (January 2019–August 2021).
+We will conduct intensive household audits from selected ELEMENT participant neighborhoods, focusing on the production of trust in water infrastructures, water quality, and levels of social cohesion and security.
+The audits will include fine-grained ethnographic and engineering observations of household water management and use, and household health status.

-3) Neighborhood Multidimensional Analysis (September 2020–September 2021).
-We will pose and test novel hypotheses regarding associations between newly acquired neighborhood audit and assessment data and behavioral and biological data from ELEMENT participants.
+2) Multidimensional Analysis.
+We will pose and test novel hypotheses regarding associations between newly acquired household audit and assessment data and behavioral and biological data from ELEMENT participants.

 Our aim is not to construct a static quantifiable measure that can be used to study any single complex phenomenon.
 Rather, we seek to develop a systematic method for investigating and linking the dynamic specificities of how built environments, behaviors, and biological processes constantly shape and reshape each other.
 This method will be shared publicly to enable other researchers to replicate our approach.